-I Name and address of the person responsible
+I. Name and address of the responsible person

 Dr. Frühwein & Partner, GF: Dr. Markus Frühwein

-Brienner Strasse 11
+Brienner Straße 11

-Phone: +49 (0)89 – 223523
+Tel. +49 (0)89 – 223523

 Fax. +49 (0)89 – 2283645

 II.
-Name and address of the Data Protection Officer
+Name and address of the data protection officer

-The data protection officer is
+The data protection officer of the controller is:

 Philip Knoll / Knoll IT Consulting

-III General information on data processing
+III.
+General information on data processing

-scope of processing of personal data
+1. scope of the processing of personal data

-- legal basis for the processing of personal data
+2. legal basis for the processing of personal data

-Where we obtain the consent of the data subject for the processing of personal data, Article 6(1)(a) of the EU Basic Data Protection Regulation (DSGVO) serves as the legal basis for the processing of personal data.
+Insofar as we obtain the consent of the data subject for processing operations of personal data, Art.
+6 para.
+1 lit. a EU General Data Protection Regulation (GDPR) as the legal basis for the processing of personal data.

-Art.
+When processing personal data that is necessary for the performance of a contract to which the data subject is a party, Art.
 6 para.
-1 lit. b DSGVO serves as the legal basis for the processing of personal data required for the performance of a contract to which the data subject is a party.
-This also applies to processing operations that are necessary for the implementation of pre-contractual measures.
+1 lit. b DSGVO as the legal basis.
+This also applies to processing operations that are necessary for the performance of pre-contractual measures.

-Art.
+In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
 6 para.
-1 lit. d DSGVO serves as a legal basis in the event that vital interests of the data subject or another natural person necessitate the processing of personal data.
+1 lit. d DSGVO as the legal basis.

-- data deletion and storage period
+3. data deletion and storage period

-IV Provision of the website and creation of log files
+IV.
+Provision of the website and creation of log files

-- description and scope of data processing
+1. description and scope of data processing

 The following data is collected:

-(2) The user’s operating system
+(2) The operating system of the user

-(4) The IP address of the user is stored anonymously.
+(4) The IP address of the user is stored anonymously

 (5) Date and time of access

-- legal basis for data processing
+2. legal basis for data processing

-- Purpose of data processing
+3. purpose of data processing

-- duration of storage
+4. duration of storage

-The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
-In the case of the collection of data to provide the website, this is the case when the session in question has ended.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In the case of the collection of data for the provision of the website, this is the case when the respective session has ended.

-- possibility of objection and removal
+5. possibility of objection and elimination

-The collection of data for the provision of the website and the storage of data in log files is mandatory for the operation of the website.
+The collection of data for the provision of the website and the storage of the data in log files is mandatory for the operation of the website.
 Consequently, there is no possibility for the user to object.

 a) Description and scope of data processing

 In this way, the following data can be transmitted: